cstrobbe/A11yWorks/README.md

 # A11yWorks / Accessibility Works

-Repository of documents and test files related to accessibility.
+Repository of documents and test files related to accessibility, especially web accessibility.

 ## Licence and Copyright